It is said that prefabrication will be an accelerating trend this upcoming year.

-Modular construction represents a new, efficient and exciting way to build their projects.
+Modular construction represents a new, efficient, and exciting way to build their projects.
 But what is it?

 It is the process in which a building is constructed off-site, under controlled plant conditions, using the same materials and designing to the same codes and standards as conventionally built facilities but in about half the time.
 Building offsite ensures better construction quality management.
 Modular construction reduces site disruption, vehicular traffic, and improves overall safety and security.
 Houses are becoming infinitely customizable.
 The homes are constructed in separate box-like modules which are then secured together to form a whole.
 Building in a controlled environment reduces waste through avoidance upstream rather than diversion downstream.
-A lot of research has come out in the last few years supporting process and poised to help the industry grow.
+A lot of research has come out in the last few years supporting the process and poised to help the industry grow.
 Redirecting labor hours offsite with prefabrication and modular manufacturing reduces onsite labor hours greatly and in turn, reduces the chance for job site injuries to occur.

-There is no construction that happens on site.
-Manufactured homes are constructed on a steel frame shipped on its on wheel then laid on a crawl space or a slab of concrete.
+There is no construction that happens on-site.
+Manufactured homes are constructed on a steel frame shipped on its on the wheel then laid on a crawl space or a slab of concrete.
 This method of construction occurs in a controlled factory environment, where it can be ensured that the home is built to the federal Manufactured home construction and safety standards (better known as the HUD Code).